 Click here for our latest resources and newsletters!

-The Sun Protection Policy, updates and requirements will be made available to staff, educators, families and visitors.
+- Sun protection policy, procedures, requirements and updates are made available to staff, families and visitors.

-The service’s Sun Protection Policy must be updated and submitted to Cancer Council NSW every three years to maintain SunSmart status.
+Sun protection policies must be updated and submitted to Cancer Council NSW every three years to maintain current SunSmart status.